shevandrin/rqti/README.md

 # rqti

-Note: This project is currently in progress, and we anticipate a stable release in Q1 2024.

 The objective of `rqti` is to establish a robust and stand-alone R library tailored for crafting exercises and exams in adherence to the [QTI